dotansimha/graphql-code-generator/docs/generated-config/typescript-react-apollo.md

 ### withRefetchFn (`boolean`, default value: `false`)

-Enable generating a function to be used with refetchQueries.
+Enable generating a function to be used with refetchQueries

 #### Usage Example